 We start by examining emotion modeling research in cognitive science and psychology, specifically highlighting the seminal contributions of Paul Ekman and Robert Plutchik \cite{ekman1999basic}.
-While we recognize the importance of their work in identifying basic, universal emotions, we also address the limitations of heuristic-based modeling that typically depends on observational studies lacking rigorous, invariant scientific validation.
+While we recognize the importance of their work in identifying ``basic'' emotions (defined shortly), we also address the limitations of such heuristic-based modeling that depends on observational studies lacking rigorous, invariant scientific validation.
 To enhance the precision in quantifying emotions of varying intensities, we propose incorporating linguistic analysis into our methodologies.
-This approach aims to refine the quantification process by leveraging language as a tool to measure and understand emotional expressions more accurately.
+Our approach aims to refine the quantification process by leveraging language as a tool to measure and understand emotional expressions accurately.

 Paul Ekman and Robert Plutchik are renowned psychologists noted for their foundational work in the field of emotion research.
 They developed models that categorize basic emotions, which are fundamental and universal emotions believed to be experienced by all humans, transcending cultural boundaries.
-These emotions are considered basic due to their universal recognition, distinct facial expressions, and direct associations with specific human behaviors or survival mechanisms.
-They are innate, rather than learned, serving as the building blocks for more complex emotional experiences that can vary significantly across different cultures and individuals.
+These emotions are considered basic due to their universal recognition, distinct facial expressions, and direct associations with survival mechanisms.
+They are innate and reflective (beneath consciousness), rather than learned, serving as the building blocks for more complex emotional experiences (through consciousness processing) that can vary significantly across different cultures and individuals.